mantoni/hub.js/docs/documentation.md

 });
 ```

-To pervent any further filters from being applied and to skip listener
+to pervent any further filters from being applied and to skip listener
 execution, invoke the callback directly:

 ```js